Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Related Work

 The NetFlipPA methodology developed in this paper applies broadly to a large family of network representations $\{\bmL_{\alpha} : \alpha \in \bbR\}$ and as such is not limited to a specific choice.
 Historically, a more traditional approach when using perturbation analysis to study large random graphs has been to consider a single, specific choice of network representation, with the (unnormalized) adjacency matrix often being simpler and easier to analyze than graph Laplacians \cite{tang2018limit,ke2025optimal}.
 The study of families of generalized adjacency or Laplacian matrices appears to be a relatively recent development in statistical machine learning, including and dating back to at least \cite{ali2017improved}.
 More recently, \cite{ke2025optimal,fan2025asymptotic:arxiv:v1} study spectral-based asymptotics and inference for generalized Laplacians of the form $\widetilde{\bmD}^{-\alpha} \widetilde{\bmA} \widetilde{\bmD}^{-\alpha}$ with $\alpha \ge 0$ for some (possibly regularized) adjacency-type matrix $\widetilde{\bmA}$ and (possibly regularized) degree-type matrix $\widetilde{\bmD}$ but in the different low-rank setting of diverging spiked eigenvalues.

 The DCSBM model in the weakly distinguishable community structure regime studied in this paper yields dense graphs, where expected node degrees satisfy $\Omega(n)$.
-Broadly speaking, dense graphs are typically the first setting studied in specific random graph models and are generally expected to have the simplest mathematical properties (e.g., perfect clustering is possible), particularly when the population-level expected adjacency matrix has diverging spiked eigenvalues.
-More attention is typically paid to non-dense or (at least somewhat) sparse graphs, namely graphs with expected node degrees that are sub-linear in $n$, e.g., satisfying $\Omega(n^{1/2})$ or $\Omega(\log n)$ or even $\Omega(1)$, since graph sparsity together with the number of nodes controls the amount of information present or available in the data via the number of observable or expected edges, and this can be quantified in the form of recovery guarantees and phase transition phenomena.
+Broadly speaking, dense graphs are often expected to have the simplest mathematical properties (e.g., perfect clustering is possible), particularly when the population-level expected adjacency matrix has diverging spiked eigenvalues.
+As a result, more attention is often paid to non-dense or (at least somewhat) sparse graphs, namely graphs with expected node degrees that are sub-linear in $n$, e.g., satisfying $\Omega(n^{1/2})$ or $\Omega(\log n)$ or even $\Omega(1)$, since graph sparsity together with the number of nodes controls the amount of information present or available in the data via the number of observable or expected edges, and this can be quantified in the form of recovery guarantees and phase transition phenomena.
 A distinguishing feature of this paper is that here the dense graphs have non-diverging network eigenvalues, and strong consistency or perfect recovery of the community memberships is not possible asymptotically, as noted in \cite{ali2017improved,kadavankandy2019agf}.
 Consequently, the perturbation analysis used to obtain our main results differs substantially from existing analyses for dense and semi-sparse graph regimes; see for example \cite{athreya2018statistical}.

 The DCSBM model studied in this paper permits graphs to exhibit mild degree heterogeneity, enabling node-specific differences in the propensity for edge formation.
 Degree heterogeneity is a common modeling assumption in the literature, as are other variants of SBMs allowing more flexible network structure than just pure blocks.
 Recently, extreme forms of degree heterogeneity have also been investigated in the literature, though for settings where networks have diverging spiked eigenvalues \cite{ke2025optimal}.